 But, there are some great products available that can help heal and support natural emptying.
 I’ve tried several natural products on the market, and the one that seemed to work best for my own dogs was Glandex.
 In fact, I’m currently using it for my little “Abby” who has seasonal allergies.
 It has worked so well that I had to cut back the dosage to using it when needed.

 - Diarrhea and soft stool doesn’t apply pressure to the glands-> a dog’s stool should be firm placing enough pressure on the glands to empty on their own.
 Diet and allergies are contributing factors with soft stool issues.

-- Allergies play a huge role in reoccurring problems with dog anal glands.
-For many of our own dog’s, the ones that had allergies, whether food related, environmental or both always had problems with their glands.
+- Allergies play a huge role in reoccurring anal gland problems in dogs.
+For many of our own dog’s, the ones that had allergies, whether food related, environmental or both, always had issues with their glands.

 What Are The Symptoms Related To Full or Impacted Glands